 But, choosing an exact match leads to a narrower reach, and the audience is reduced.
 Simply put, you’ll get a few clicks instead of strong traffic flow.

 2. The other way is to add negative keywords to your campaign.
 Negative keywords block ads from showing up for irrelevant search queries.
-This is a universal technique suitable for all niches, audiences and campaign types.
+This is a universal technique suitable for all niches and audiences.
 Let’s dive into it.

 To add negative keywords, use PromoNavi’s Add Negative Keywords tool.
 This tool suggests negative keywords based on search queries that drive traffic but have high bounce rates and low average time on site, meaning they are ineffective.
 You can use these inefficient queries as negative keywords to cut off non-converting clicks.

-The tool accumulates data from both Google Ads and Google Analytics, so you’ll get a consolidated report on all the performance metrics for each suggested search query.
+The tool combines data from Google Ads and Google Analytics, so you’ll get a consolidated report on all the performance metrics for each suggested search query.

-After the account is connected, go to “Google Ads Recommendations” and choose “Add Negative Keywords.”
+After the account is connected, go to “Campaign Optimization” and choose “Add Negative Keywords.”

 Сhoose the campaigns for which you want to get negative keyword recommendations.

 The tool analyzes your campaign’s search queries and lists exact match negative keywords in a table.
-The most inefficient metrics are marked in red.
+Metric values with poor performance are marked in red.

 You can see the potential savings from applying all the suggested negative keywords in the top right corner.
-For the campaign analyzed in the example below, the potential savings are $642.60.
+For the campaign analyzed in the example above, the potential savings are $660.
 Not bad at all!

 You can apply all those negative keywords or just choose some of them.
 Take a look at the metrics for each negative keyword and make some decisions around your priorities with those metrics: Visits, CTR, CPC, Spend, Avg Time, % Exit, and Conversions.